sverweij/dependency-cruiser/doc/rules-reference.md

  dependency type | meaning | example
  ---             | ---| ---
- local           | a module in your own ('local') package            | "./klont" npm             | it's a module in package.json's `dependencies`    | "lodash" npm-dev         | it's a module in package.json's `devDependencies`      | "chai" npm-optional    | it's a module in package.json's `optionalDependencies` | "livescript"
+ local           | a module in your own ('local') package            | "./klont" localmodule     | a module in your own ('local') package, but which was in the `resolve.modules` attribute of the webpack config you passed| "shared/stuff.ts" npm             | it's a module in package.json's `dependencies`    | "lodash" npm-dev         | it's a module in package.json's `devDependencies`      | "chai" npm-optional    | it's a module in package.json's `optionalDependencies` | "livescript"